jeju5/management/cs/20201215 modern-react-with-redux/modern-react-with-redux.md

   * Question: but why do we import and pass it as a prop with connect? why not just use it right away after import?
     * using the actionCreator right away have no connection to redux store itself.
     * actionCreator will send the action to reducers when passed with connect function.
+  * Summary of connect()
+    ```
+    1. connect method allows js component to talk to redux storage.
+    2. connect's first argument is mapStateToProp function.
+    3. connect's second argument is an object of actionCreator function(s).
+    4. connect returns a function that takes a React Component
+    5. In this React Component, you can access mapped-props and action-creators as this.props.x

+    ex)
+    connect(
+      mapStateToProps,
+      {
+        a1: actionCreator1,
+        a2: actionCreator2
+      }
+    )(SomeComponent)
+    ```

 # Section 18: Async Actions with Redux Thunk
 * redux-thunk